onlinehub0808/-smart-contract-best-practices/smart-contracts.md

 The return value of all raw external calls should be checked to see if it failed or not.

+Explicit comments should be made as to why the return value isn’t checked, if that is desired.
+Checking this is primarily due to the call depth attack.

+Here is an example of checking the return value:

 ```
 function doSomething() {
     if(!address.call.value(100000)()) { throw; }
 }
 ```

-NOTE: beware of this pattern for potentially deadlocking a contract.
-See that section.
+NOTE: beware of this pattern for potentially deadlocking a contract...

-Explicit comments should be made as to why the return value isn’t checked, if that is desired.
-Checking this is primarily due to the call depth attack.
+### Deadlocking Through Forcing Unexpected Throws

+Let’s assume one wants to iterate through an array to pay users accordingly.
+In some circumstances, one wants to make sure that a contract call succeeding (like having paid the address).
+If not, one should throw.
+The issue in this scenario is that if one call fails, you are reverting the whole payout system, essentially forcing a deadlock.
+No one gets paid, because one address is forcing an error.

+((code snippet)) ((insert from https://blog.ethereum.org/2016/06/19/thinking-smart-contract-security/))

+The recommended pattern is that each user should withdraw their payout themselves.

 ### Design Patterns to avoid external calls: